youldash/iOS/Bonus/README.md

 ## Outline

-In this part of the training course, we will introduce you to an extra project that will facilitate the idea of making both **class** and **instance** methods...
+In this part of the training course, we will introduce you to a few extra projects that will facilitate the idea of making both **class** and **instance** methods...

 > **See:** The accompanying ["Graphs" Xcode Command Line Tool](https://github.com/youldash/iOS/tree/master/Bonus/Graphs) for a complete example ([download the Zip archive](https://github.com/youldash/iOS/tree/master/Bonus/Graphs.zip)).